Toronto Alexithymia Scale

 The TAS-20 is useful for screening individuals for alexithymia, assisting with clinical formulation and predicting therapy outcomes.
 High alexithymia scores have been linked to premature termination of psychotherapy, difficulty establishing therapeutic alliances and poorer emotional insight.
 The scale can act as an early indicator of therapy challenges, allowing clinicians to tailor interventions to address emotional deficits.
 Research suggests that improving emotional identification and awareness can lead to better emotional regulation and reduced psychological distress.

 Research using the TAS-20 has consistently shown elevated alexithymia scores in individuals with various mental health disorders, including eating disorders, depression, anxiety disorders, substance use disorders and somatoform disorders.
 These findings have been interpreted as evidence of the association between alexithymia and mental health conditions.

 The TAS-20 is also used in medical settings to explore links between alexithymia and psychosomatic symptoms, chronic pain and cardiovascular health.
 This highlights its broader relevance beyond mental health alone.

+However, in recent years, some significant limitations have been noted in the TAS-20 by a number of research groups, including low reliability for one of its subscales and discriminant validity concerns that some parts of the measure appear to assess people's distress levels rather than alexithymia.